bitwarden/help/_articles/getting-started/getting-started-webvault.md

 Now that a new Login item is saved in your Vault, you can beef up its security by replacing the existing password with a stronger one:

-1. In your Bitwarden Vault open, click on the item you want to secure to view its information.
+1. In your Bitwarden Vault, click on the item you want to secure to view its information.
 2. In a new tab or window, open the corresponding website and login to your account.

    {% callout success %}If you entered something in the **URI 1** field, click the {% icon fa-share %} **Launch** icon to open it directly from your Vault!{% endcallout %}